Reavershark/ldc2-raspberry-pi/README.md

 ## Todo
  - ~~Set newly created files ownership to current user instead of root, use `sudo chown` for now.~~ Permissions are set to the owner of the `/src` volume.
- - Prevent dub from downloading all packages on every build.
+ - ~~Prevent dub from downloading all packages on every build.~~ Use `-v "$HOME/.dub":/root/.dub` as `docker run` parameter to preserve packages and build files, avoiding downloads and rebuilds of dependencies.
+   Permissions are also set to the owner of `/src`.

 ## Note
 Heavily inspired by https://github.com/pander86/raspberry_vibed